-On January 31, 2013, A.M.
+In January 2014, A.M.
 Best affirmed The Allstate Corporation's debt and commercial paper ratings of a- and AMB-1, respectively, and our insurance entities financial strength ratings of A+ for AIC and Allstate Life Insurance Company ("ALIC").
 The outlook for AIC and ALIC remained stable.
-In April 2012, S&P affirmed The Allstate Corporation's debt and commercial paper ratings of A- and A-2, respectively, AIC's financial strength ratings of A+.
-The outlook for all S&P ratings remained negative.
-There were no changes to our debt, commercial paper and insurance financial strength ratings from Moody's during 2012.
-The outlook for all of our Moody's ratings is negative.
-In the future, if our financial position is less than rating agency expectations including those related to capitalization at the parent company, AIC or ALIC, we could be exposed to a downgrade in our ratings of one notch or more which we do not view as being material to our business model or strategies.
+In April 2013, Moody's affirmed The Allstate Corporation's debt and commercial paper ratings of A3 and P-2, respectively, AIC's financial strength ratings of Aa3 and ALIC's financial strength rating of A1.
+The outlook for all Moody's ratings was revised to stable from negative.
+In May 2013, S&P affirmed The Allstate Corporation's debt and commercial paper ratings of A- and A-2, respectively, AIC's financial strength rating of A4.
+The outlook for all S&P ratings was revised to stable from negative.
+In May 2013, S&P affirmed The Allstate Corporation's debt and commercial paper ratings of A- and A-2, respectively, AIC's financial strength ratings of A4.
+The outlook for all S&P ratings was revised to stable from negative.
+The affirmation was based in part on the expectation that capital will be maintained within S&P's guideline.
+In the future, if our financial position is less than rating agency expectations including those related to capitalization at the parent company, AIC or ALIC, we could be exposed to a downgrade in our ratings which we do not view as being material to our business model or strategies.

 We have distinct and separately capitalized groups of subsidiaries licensed to sell property and casualty insurance in New Jersey and Florida that maintain separate group ratings.
 The ratings of these groups are influenced by the risks that relate specifically to each group.
 Many mortgage companies require property owners to have insurance from an insurance carrier with a secure financial strength rating from an accredited rating agency.
-In February 2013, A.M.
+On February 12, 2014, A.M.
 Best affirmed the Allstate New Jersey Insurance Company, which writes auto and homeowners insurance, rating of A-.
 The outlook for this rating is stable.
-Allstate New Jersey Insurance Company also has a Financial Stability Rating® of A" from Demotech, which was affirmed on November 28, 2012.
-On September 19, 2012, A.M.
+Allstate New Jersey Insurance Company also has a Financial Stability Rating® of A' from Demotech, which was affirmed on November 22, 2013.
+On August 29, 2013, A.M.
 Best affirmed the Castle Key Insurance Company, which underwrites personal lines property insurance in Florida, rating of B-.
 The outlook for the rating is negative.
-Castle Key Insurance Company also has a Financial Stability Rating® of A' from Demotech, which was affirmed on November 28, 2012.
+Castle Key Insurance Company also has a Financial Stability Rating® of A' from Demotech, which was affirmed on November 22, 2013.